 6. To exit the Terminal Block Test menu, press the RETURN soft key to return to the Engine Setup menu.

 NOTE: Oil pressure and coolant temperature alarms will not latch upon backing out of the menu, but instead will be driven directly from datalink values.

-Engine Setup screen -VSPLC TRANSDUCER CAL (electronic engines, only) (optional)
+Engine Setup screen -VSPLC TRANSDUCER CAL (electronic engines with VSPLC capability, only) (optional)